 Mysteries of Survival

-BY V. Paul Reynolds
+By: V. Paul Reynolds

-Yet there are other kinds of survivalists, from mountain climbers and deep divers to corporate titans.
-Most of them are respectable.
+From mountain climbers and deep divers to corporate titans, most of them are respectable.
 To one extent or another, anyone who is an adventurist, who gets off the beaten path to face nature on its own terms is a survivalist.
 Most serious deer hunters are survivalists.

-Those of us who spend anytime in the big woods know that there is always that chance of, as they say, “getting turned around” – lost.
-Most hunters, even if they have never had to spend a night in the woods, have known that uncomfortable feeling that comes from not being sure where you are or how best to get back to the truck.
+Those of us who spend any time in the big woods know there is always that chance of, as they say, “getting turned around” or lost.
+Even if they have never had to spend a night in the woods, most hunters have known that uncomfortable feeling of not being sure where you are or how best to get back to the truck.
 The wise hunter prepares for the contingency.

-He carries a survival pack that contains the bare esssentials to get by if the worst happens.
+They carry a survival pack containing the bare essentials to get by if the worst happens.
 Sporting goods companies market survival gadgets, from radio locator transmitters to space blankets and energy bars.
 Hunting safety instructors lecture newcomers about the need to be prepared and the kind of gear to carry.

-He delves into the mysteries of survival and addresses the contradictions you will find if you start reviewing stories of survival.
-For example, why is it that a perfectly healthy and strong deer hunter can perish after one night in the woods while a 4 year-old child can survive the same woods for a week under similar conditions?
-And what about that December deer hunter in Western Maine last fall?
+He delves into the mysteries of survival and addresses contradictions you will find if you start reviewing survival stories.
+For example, why is it that a perfectly healthy, strong deer hunter can perish after one night in the woods while a 4-year-old child can survive the same woods for a week under similar conditions?
+What about that December deer hunter in Western Maine last fall?

-Gonzales writes: “A survival situation is a ticking clock: You only have so much stored energy (and water) and every time you exert yourself, you’re using it up.
-The trick is to become extremely stingy with your scarce resources, balancing risk and reward, investing only in efforts that offer the biggest return.”
+Gonzales writes, “A survival situation is a ticking clock: You only have so much stored energy and water.
+Every time you exert yourself, you’re using it up.
+The trick is to become extremely stingy with your scarce resources.
+Balancing risk and reward, investing only in efforts that offer the biggest return.”

 Gonzales maintains that people who perish in the woods die from confusion, or what he calls woods shock.
-He contends that there is more to surviving than what you have in your survival pack, or even how much training you have had.
+He contends there is more to surviving than what you have in your survival pack, or even how much training you have had.
 He claims these things, the cell phone or what have you, can betray you.

 “It’s not what’s in your pack that separates the quick from the dead.
 It’s not even what’s in your mind.
 Corny as it sounds, it’s what’s in your heart,” asserts Gonzales.